ImpactsWiki/pyko/_sources/strength.md

 ## Fracture and void space

-Dynamic fracture is implemented but not stable nor validated at this time.
+Dynamic fracture is implemented.

 Fracture requires the Mie-Grueneisen EOS or a tabular EOS with a tension region.

+pfrac is the fracture stress. nrhomin is the maximum distension (rhomin/rhoref).
+The default value for nrhomin is 0.8.

 Example configuration file entry (mks):
 ```
 mat1:
     frac:
         pfrac   : 1.0E9
+        nrhomin : 0.8
 ```

 The code has the ability to close void spaces when surfaces come into contact.